Firestark/project/docs/about.md

 ### Status matchers

 A status matcher is a map of key, value pairs we register inside the application.
-The key can be any number you like.
+The key can be any integer you like.
 The value must be a closure which returns a HTTP response.

 Status matchers are used to match a status returned by the procedures inside the business logic.

+### Facades

+Facades give static access to technical components and are used inside the implementation layer only.
+With a facade we don't need an instance of a component but instead use the facade with a static call directly.

+### Routes

+Routes are a map of key, value pairs.
+The key is a http uri.
+The value is a closure which either calls a business procedure and returns that result or returns an http response.